 - It’s interesting, fun and a great experience.
 You get to work with other teens who want to make a difference in the world.

 - High school juniors (rising seniors during the summer Academy/you'll be a senior in the fall)

 - Ability to travel to Seattle to attend the program

-BioQuest Academy is open to ALL juniors (rising seniors) attending high school the state of Washington (graduating class of 2017).
+BioQuest Academy is open to ALL current juniors attending high school in the state of Washington.

 At BioQuest Academy we value Diversity.
-Do you belong to an underserved group?
-These include ethnic minorities in Science Technology Engineering and Math (STEM) such as African American, Hispanic, Native American, Alaskan Natives, Pacific Islanders and other underserved groups such as first generation students seeking college, low income groups, fostered youth, refugee youth, women and others.
+Do you belong to an under-served group?
+These include ethnic minorities in Science Technology Engineering and Math (STEM) such as African American, Hispanic, Native American, Alaskan Natives, Pacific Islanders and other under-served groups such as first generation students seeking college, low income groups, fostered youth, refugee youth, and others.
 We strongly encourage you to apply if you belong to these groups.